SuburbanHomeInspections

 Inadequate number of fasteners at porch connection to home

-This builder used an inadequate number of bolts to anchor the porch ledger board to the home - and the existing bolts also were not staggered at the house connection.
-This results in a very weak connection - and creates a serious potential safety hazard.
+An inadequate number of bolts were used to anchor this porch ledger board to the home - and the existing bolts also were not staggered at the house connection.
+This results in a very weak connection - and creates a serious potential safety hazard (potential for porch to separate from the home).

 Improperly installed roof underlayments